JRaunak/clui/README.md

 ## Troubleshooting

-- **"Not logged in · run /login" in every session** — the `claude` CLI isn't authenticated in the environment Clui launched from.
+- **"Not logged in · run /login" in every session.** The `claude` CLI isn't authenticated in the environment Clui launched from.
 Confirm `claude` works from your terminal, then relaunch Clui.
-- **App won't launch after `npm install`** — approve the post-install scripts (see the install warning above), then reinstall.
+- **App won't launch after `npm install`.** Approve the post-install scripts (see the install warning above), then reinstall.
-- **Gatekeeper blocks the packaged app** — see the unsigned-app warning above.
+- **Gatekeeper blocks the packaged app.** See the unsigned-app warning above.
-- **Type or build errors after pulling changes** — run `npm install` again, then `npm run typecheck`.
+- **Type or build errors after pulling changes.** Run `npm install` again, then `npm run typecheck`.

 > [!TIP]
 > Issues and pull requests are welcome.
 Please run `npm run typecheck` and `npm run build` before opening a PR.